alnutile/codeship-writings/behat.md

-  *  Laravel and getting started
-        *  Link off to other post they made?
-  *  Start basic app and branch off to Codeship
-  *  Scripting it in their ui then not using their info
-  *  Starting the server
-  *  Https and not just be careful
-  *  Example assets true
-  *  .env.codeship and copy over these settings
-  *  Note how it differs from local
-  *  Ssh in to fix
-  *  Png output
-  *  And when all else fails saucelabs
-  *  Behat running domain level
-  *  Behat.yml settings
-  *  Behat JavaScript tag
-  *  HappyPath later schedule a daily
+# Behat testing using headless Chrome

-The goal of this post will to not only get you going for Selenium and Headless Chrome, which is key for JavaScript based testing, but also how to trouble shoot issues that are not happening on your local build but on the CI using CodeShips super helpful SSH feature and Saucelabs remote connections.
+This blog post is a look at using CodeShip to do Selenium and Headless Chrome testing which is key for interacting with JavaScript features on your site.
+But also I hope to show how to troubleshoot the rare moments when there is an issue on the CI but not on your local build by using CodeShips super helpful SSH feature and Saucelabs remote connections.
+All code can be seen [here](https://github.com/alnutile/codeship-behat)

-First we need to setup CodeShip to even setup and test our app.
-You can see this at a previous Laravel Centric post here https://blog.codeship.com/getting-started-laravel-codeship/
+First we need to setup CodeShip to test our app with every git push.
+You can see this at a previous Laravel Centric post [here](https://blog.codeship.com/getting-started-laravel-codeship/)

 At this point you should have things working and PHPUnit running.
 We are going to then add Behat to this.

 Getting started really comes down to having this work on your local environment.
-In this post there will be a Host (Mac) and a Guest (Linux) thanks to Homestead.
-I will list at the end of this article some links for Windows as well.
+In this post there will be a Host (Mac) and a Guest (Linux), thanks to [Homestead](https://laravel.com/docs/5.3/homestead).
+I will list at the end of this article have some links for Windows as well.

+Here is look at this Host Guest workflow.

 ![behat drives selenium](https://dl.dropboxusercontent.com/s/gsl0ube5ybxtpaq/behat_drives.png?dl=0)

+## Setting up your Local Environment

-First part of this setup is based on this Laravel oriented library started by [Laracast's](https://laracasts.com/) creator Jeffrey Way [https://github.com/laracasts/Behat-Laravel-Extension](https://github.com/laracasts/Behat-Laravel-Extension).
-After you follow the install steps you will have a working version of Behat that integrates with your Laravel in some nice ways including Migrations and Transactions hooks.
+The first part of this setup is based on a Laravel Behat oriented library started by [Laracast's](https://laracasts.com/) creator Jeffrey Way [https://github.com/laracasts/Behat-Laravel-Extension](https://github.com/laracasts/Behat-Laravel-Extension).
+After you follow the install steps there you will have a working version of Behat that integrates with your Laravel application in some nice ways including Migrations and Transactions hooks.

 But even after the above I need to take it one step further I need to get Selenium setup both as a server and a Mink Extension.